Master The Positive Power of The Pause in Presentations

 8. What should I do during a pause?

-During a pause: Maintain eye contact: Engage with your audience by looking at them, which also reinforces your confidence.
+During a pause: Maintain eye contact: Engage your audience by looking at them, which also reinforces your confidence.
 Breathe calmly: Use the pause to take a deep, controlled breath.
 Stay composed: Keep your body language open and relaxed to convey confidence.
 Reflect on your next point: Use the pause to mentally prepare for the next section of your speech.

 9. Can pauses be used in virtual presentations?